Toward Trustworthy Neural Program Synthesis: Contributions and Outlook

 \section{Contributions and Outlook}

-We have contributed a program synthesizer that learns to predict when it cannot solve a problem and learns to certify its own correctness with synthesized specifications.
+We have contributed a program synthesizer that learns to predict when it cannot solve a problem and learns to construct its own specifications that communicate what each program does.
 We intend for these elements of \system{} to increase the trust and safety of neural program synthesis and to serve as a modest step toward program synthesizers that could better collaborate with software engineers.
 For this idea of better human-machine collaboration, writing correct code and documenting its correctness are paramount.
 In the process, we have also improved the state-of-the-art \emph{pass@k} accuracy for the HumanEval dataset, and we have laid out basic trust and safety statistics, namely recall at high precision, which we hope springboards further investigation in language model safety for source code.

 Our work has important limitations.
 Because \system{} wraps around a large language model, it inherits some of their limitations, such as expensive sampling times.
 Since we also run the executed code, we incur additional cost and impose security risks if that execution is not appropriately sandboxed.
 Fundamentally, an approach like ours can never truly provide the same level of trust as a classic program synthesizer working from human-crafted formal-logic specifications; however, formal logic is less accessible than natural language.